evanagovino/evanagovino.github.io/resources.md

 <a href="https://www.analyticsvidhya.com/blog/2016/02/time-series-forecasting-codes-python/" target="_blank">A Comprehensive Beginner's Guide to Create a Time Series Forecast</a> - One topic that seems relatively undercovered to me in a lot of data science tutorials is time series models.
 This post, complete with Python code, introduces you to concepts like stationarity, moving averages, decomposition and ARIMA forecasting.
 It's a good jumping off point to learn more about doing time series forecasts.

+<a href="https://blog.dominodatalab.com/ab-testing-with-hierarchical-models-in-python/" target="_blank">A/B Testing With Hierarchical Models in Python</a> -

 ### SQL

 <a href="https://www.toptal.com/sql/interview-questions" target="_blank">44 Essential SQL Questions</a> - There's a ton of SQL tutorials out there, but this prep prepares you for questions someone may ask you in an interview.

-<a href="https://www.tutorialspoint.com/sql/pdf/sql_interview_questions.pdf">SQL Interview Questions</a> - This is another good one that lists potential SQL interview questions.
-I'd say the first's hardest questions are harder are harder than this and the questions are more in-depth, but in terms of pure quantity there's several more questions here for all skill levels.
+<a href="https://www.tutorialspoint.com/sql/pdf/sql_interview_questions.pdf" target="_blank">SQL Interview Questions</a> - This is another good one that lists potential SQL interview questions.
+I'd say the above's hardest questions are harder than the hardest questions here (they're also more in-depth), but in terms of pure quantity there's several more questions here for all skill levels.
 Highly recommended.

 ### Statistics

 <a href="https://blog.cloudera.com/blog/2015/12/common-probability-distributions-the-data-scientists-crib-sheet/" target="_blank">Common Probability Distributions: The Data Scientist's Crib Sheet</a>  - Here's a handy quick read that describes some common distributions and how they're related.

+### Linear Algebra

+<a href="" target="_blank">The Essence of Linear Algebra</a> - This video series from 3Blue1Brown is a great way to gain an intuitive understanding of linear algebra.

 ### Example Questions